Congratulations on making it this far! Now just a little farther along the trail to reach your personal goal!

 Basic Steps:

-1. Eagle Project Workbook 512-927 (link here).
+Eagle Project Workbook 512-927 (link here).
 Complete Proposal section and Fundraiser sheet including pre-approval signatures by Scoutmaster, Committee Chair, Project Beneficiary, and lastly by the District Eagle Coordinator.
-This MUST be completed before you start your project!
+This MUST be completed before you start your project; before purchasing any material; and before any fundraising!

-7. Create Eagle binder (with Application 512-728, letter of ambition, project write-up report 512-927, copies of all rank/merit badge blue cards/award cards, position of responsibility certificates, pictures of your time in Scouting, etc)
+Create Eagle binder (with Application 512-728, letter of ambition, project write-up report 512-927, the above four letters of recommendation, copies of all rank/merit badge blue cards/award cards, position of responsibility certificates, pictures of your time in Scouting, etc).
+This binder must be reviewed by our T609 Eagle Project Coach before your Scoutmaster Conference.

-12. Eagle Board of Review (you may invite parents/siblings to the introductions, and you may invite your Scoutmaster – so give them the date, time, and location).
-Wear full Field uniform and bring your handbook if in person (it may also be held by Zoom)
+Eagle Board of Review (you may invite parents, Scoutmaster, and your T609 Eagle Project Coach to wait in the hallway – so give them the date, time, and location).
+Wear full Field uniform and bring your handbook

-14. Eagle patch, red/white/blue Eagle neckerchief, and Eagle neckerchief slide awarded at a following Troop meeting
+Eagle patch/medal kit, red/white/blue Eagle neckerchief, and Eagle neckerchief slide awarded at a following Troop meeting

-15. Eagle card awarded at Troop's standard Court of Honor
+Eagle recognized at Troop's standard Court of Honor

 Preparing for your Board of Review:

-Binder was turned in, You have agreed on a date/time/location with the District Eagle Coordinator, You invited your Scoutmaster and Parents, now what?
+Binder was turned in, You have agreed on a date/time/location with the District Advancement Chair (Eagle Chair), now what?

 Relax, you've made it this far, enjoy your last few days as a Life Scout.